 Grades will be based on two exams, a comprehensive final exam, and periodically assigned homework.
 The final exam will be given at the time scheduled by the Institute.
 If you have a conflict with another final, certain accommodation can be made.
 Please see me two weeks before the final exam if that is the case.
 There will be no make-up exams under any circumstances.
 An exam that is missed will be considered an F, unless you have been prevented from taking the exam by forces outside of your control.
-In such cases (illness, car accident, family emergencies, Institute functions) some form of documentation will have to be provided in order for you not to receive an

-F. Provided an exam is missed for a valid reason, your grade on the final exam will serve as a substitute for the missed exam.
+In such cases (illness, car accident, family emergencies, Institute functions) some form of documentation will have to be provided in order for you not to receive an F. Provided an exam is missed for a valid reason, your grade on the final exam will serve as a substitute for the missed exam.

-Each homework consists of several problems, usually multiple choice, which can be mathematical in nature or will require you to analyze a problem and provide an answer/explanation applying the tools learned in the classroom.
+Each homework assignment consists of 20 questions, usually of the multiple choice type.
 All homework will be announced, assigned and, completed through LaunchPad.
-It will be your responsibility to check LaunchPad for new homework assignments and to complete them by the due date.
+It is your responsibility to check LaunchPad for new homework assignments and to complete them by the due date.
 You can ask questions about homework in class, during office hours, via email at any point before it is due.
-You will have at least a week to complete homework assignments.
-The lowest homework grade will be dropped.
+Given the brevity and quick pace of the summer session, only the best 14 homework scores will be used in final grade calculation.